 Gingivitis and stomatitis refer to inflammation of the gums and oral tissues.
 Cats with gingivitis exhibit red, swollen gums, while those with stomatitis have inflammation extending beyond the gums to the back of the mouth.

-In most cases gingivitis in completely reversible and your cat’s teeth can become healthy if daily brushing at home is done to prevent the daily build-up of plaque.
+In most cases gingivitis is completely reversible and your cat’s teeth can become healthy if daily brushing at home is done to prevent the daily build-up of plaque.

 The easiest way to brush cat’s teeth